Our goal at Bubble is to erase the distinction between software use and software creation.

 - Empowering.
 Good software lets its users work miracles.
 Love it or hate it, what would the world look like without Microsoft Word?
 Fifty years ago, type-setting a document for printing was a professional trade.
 It took years to master the technologies behind setting margins, picking colors, preparing fonts of different sizes.
 Now, a five-year-old can do in ten minutes what used to take an expert hours or days.

 That’s what using good software is like.
-Creating software, on the other hand, is:
+On the other hand, creating software today is:

 - Rigid.
 When you’re writing code, you have to type out everything as plain text.
 That text has to be formatted just so.
 The computer doesn’t understand what you’re trying to do; you have to guess what the computer expects and wants.